YonInsights/YonInsights/README.md

-# 💫 About Me:
+# 💫 About Me

+Hi, I'm Yonatan Abrham 👋

-<br>Hi, I'm Yonatan Abrham 👋<br>I'm a junior data analyst and data science enthusiast transitioning from Civil Engineering into the world of data!</br> I love solving problems with data-driven insights and am building projects that showcase my skills in Python, SQL,<br/> and machine learning.
+I'm a junior Highway Engineer with 2 years of experience as a data analyst and a science enthusiast.
+I work on applying civil engineering knowledge to data science, aiming to automate various iterative tasks in designing using artificial intelligence and machine learning.
+I love solving problems with data-driven insights and am building projects that showcase my skills in Python, SQL, and machine learning.

 ## 🚀 What I Do
 - Data Analysis & Visualization: Python, Pandas, Matplotlib, Seaborn, Power BI
 - Machine Learning: Scikit-learn, basic models